 This policy applies to all pupils in the Infant and Junior School, including the EYFS; our curriculum takes into account the ages, aptitudes and needs of all pupils, including those with specific learning needs.

 Sheffield Girls’ Infant and Junior School recognises that all pupils of every age are entitled to a curriculum which is characterised by breadth, balance, coherence, relevance, differentiation and progression.
-Our ethos, Growth Mindset initiative and our pastoral care is the structural framework that underpins academic achievement.
+Our ethos, Fusion Curriculum and excellent pastoral care is the structural framework that underpins academic achievement.
 Through the delivery of consistently excellent teaching and the implementation of support mechanisms, our pupils become individually successful, confident young women.

 The Curriculum aims to: